BosqueLanguage/BosqueCore/docs/language/expressions.md

 }

 let x: Named = ...;
-x?<Qux> //true if x is a Qux
+x?<Qux> %%true if x is a Qux
-x?!<Qux> //true if x is a not a Qux
+x?!<Qux> %%true if x is a not a Qux

 let y: Qux | Qaz | None = ...;
-y?<Qux | Qaz> //true if y is a Qux or Qaz y?<None> //true if y is None y?none //true y is none y?!none //true if y is none y?some //true if y is a subtype of Some
+y?<Qux | Qaz> %%true if y is a Qux or Qaz y?<None> %%true if y is None y?none %%true y is none y?!none %%true if y is none y?some %%true if y is a subtype of Some
 ```

 ## ITest As and Conversion
+-- In Progress --
 Bosque provides a unique form of conversion operators for types/values that generalizes simple type-relations checks.
 These operators are also used to implement the explicit flow-typing and binding in the language.
 The full syntax/semantics for these operators are covered in the *ITests* section.
 Their use for postfix tests uses the following syntax `e@ITest` where `ITest` is an ITest expression.

 Some examples of these tests include: